dbj-data/kernel_ms_stl-to-be-merged-into-bench/readme.md

 [[noreturn]] _CRTIMP2_PURE void __CLRCALL_PURE_OR_CDECL _Xoverflow_error(_In_z_ const char*);
 [[noreturn]] _CRTIMP2_PURE void __CLRCALL_PURE_OR_CDECL _Xruntime_error(_In_z_ const char*);
 ```
-And defined in the above mentioned https://github.com/microsoft/STL/blob/master/stl/src/xthrow.cpp .
-Which is a part of MS STL open source.
+There is eight of them.
+Above six (and other two: `bad_function_call` and `regex_error`)are defined (implemented) in the above mentioned https://github.com/microsoft/STL/blob/master/stl/src/xthrow.cpp .
+A part of MS STL open source.
 ```cpp
 // xthrow.cpp # 24
 [[noreturn]] _CRTIMP2_PURE void __CLRCALL_PURE_OR_CDECL _Xout_of_range(_In_z_ const char* const _Message) {